 As in years past NASA will be operating under a slightly reduced budget.

-However, the Agency still continues to conduct major missions.
+However, the Agency continues to conduct major missions.

-Long considered one of the best places to work in government, NASA always earns
+Long considered one of the best places to work in Federal Government, NASA

-high approval ratings from its employees.
-The Agency was voted the #1 place to
+always earns high approval ratings from its employees.
+The Agency operates 18

 Occupations In Demand